litixsoft/baboon-client/README.md

 Write tests for your code.
 All tests must be successful.
 Make a pull request.

 ## Release History
+### v0.3.0
+* add function transport.on() to listen to socket events
+* add lxDatepicker directive
+* add lx-radio and lx-checkbox directives to have radio buttons and checkboxes that looks the same in every browser and OS
+* highlight the active link in the menu
+* make menu responsive
+* fix error in lx.pager that button 'next Page' and 'last Page' are enabled when current page is greater than number of pages
+* navigation now uses names instead of numbers to find children

 ### v0.2.9
 * update angular to v1.2.2
 * update angular-translate to v1.1.1